 Computing the changes in parties' expected equilibrium payoffs yields the distributions shown in Figure 5.
 On average, both the UPA's and the NDA's payoffs decrease when the criminal type is banned.
 In 28% of the constituencies, both parties' payoffs decline.
-However, there are also many constituencies where payoffs rise: payoffs increase for both parties in 34% of the constituencies, for only the UPA in 17%, and for only the NDA in 21%.
+However, there are also many constituencies where payoffs rise: payoffs rise for both parties in 34% of the constituencies, for only the UPA in 17%, and for only the NDA in 21%.

 The reason for this is related to the strategic complementarity discussed in Section 6.2.
 According to our estimates, a party can be incentivized to choose a criminal because its opponent chooses a criminal.
 Banning the criminal type allows parties to profitably choose different candidates.
 These candidates yield lower equilibrium vote shares, and in some cases lower recruitment costs, which raises parties' payoffs.
 Even though their probability of winning goes down, this decline is not large enough to undo the positive effect.
+These findings suggest that, in some cases, the main Indian parties may be willing to collectively support a ban on criminal candidates.
+This helps explain instances when these parties express support for a ban on criminal candidates while at the same time running such candidates in elections.

-$^{31}$ It is important to note that the reduction in winning probabilities for the two major parties is not due to voters' switching to third parties who run criminals.
-First, we obtain similar patterns when we restrict attention to the 78 markets where none of the third parties runs a criminal: here the probability that the UPA wins falls in 91% of cases, the probability that the NDA wins falls in 88% of cases, and the probability that a third party wins increases in all cases but one (99%).
+attention to the 78 markets where none of the third parties runs a criminal: here the probability that the UPA wins falls in 91% of cases, the probability that the NDA wins falls in 88% of cases, and the probability that a third party wins increases in all cases but one (99%).
 Second, we also ran a set of counterfactuals where we removed all third parties running criminals, and measured the impact of the criminal ban relative to this modified baseline.
 We again found that the criminal ban lowered the winning probability for both the UPA (81% of markets) and the NDA (80% of markets), and increased the probability of third party winners (82% of markets).